 While live auditions are encouraged (especially for graduate study), the Fred Fox School of Music uses the Acceptd platform for all applications (and, for those applicants who cannot audition in person, for audition video uploads, as well).

-UNDERGRADUATE AUDITIONS: School-wide audition days for prospective undergraduates are in February 2018 (TBD) at the Fred Fox School of Music at the University of Arizona in Tucson.
-Paradise Valley auditions will be held in March.
+UNDERGRADUATE AUDITIONS: School-wide audition days for prospective undergraduates are Feb.24 and March 17, 2018 at the Fred Fox School of Music at the University of Arizona in Tucson.
+Paradise Valley auditions will be held March 3.
 Undergraduate auditions should be scheduled through David McGuiggan.
 Please visit the following link:

 GRADUATE AUDITIONS: Please know that application to the Fred Fox School of Music’s graduate programs involves two separate steps, first applying to the University of Arizona Graduate College and then applying to the School of Music.
 More information on that process can be found here:

-Primary audition days for prospective graduate students will be TBD in February and early March, 2018.
+Primary audition days for prospective graduate students will be February 24 and March 17.
+Other dates are possible, as well.